nyberry/intersectional-fairness-toolkit/README.md

 y_test[i], the true outcome for individual i
 ```

-`group_map`
-A mapping from each group label to the underlying protected attribute values.
+`group_map`, a mapping from each group label to the underlying protected attribute values.

-`counts`
-A summary of how many individuals in the test set belong to each intersectional group.
+`counts`, a summary of how many individuals in the test set belong to each intersectional group.